 An IPv6 prefix addition will be blocked, if resource exhaustion is detected anywhere in the system because of filter policies that use this IPv6 address prefix list.

-Default No prefixes are in the list by default Parameters ipv6-prefix - an IPv6 address prefix written as hexadecimal numbers separated by colons with host bits set to 0.
-One string of zeros can be omitted so 1010::700:0:217A is equivalent to 1010:0:0:0:0:700:0:217A Values x:x:x:x:x:x:x:x (eight 16-bit pieces) x:x:x:x:x:x:d.d.d.d x: [0..FFFF]H d: [0..255]D prefix-length -- length of the entered IPv6 prefix Values 1 to 128 prefix
+ipv6-prefix - Specifies an IPv6 address prefix written as hexadecimal numbers separated by colons with host bits set to 0.
+One string of zeros can be omitted so 1010::700:0:217A is equivalent to 1010:0:0:0:0:0:217A.

+Values x:x:x:x:x:x:x:x (eight 16-bit pieces)

+x:x:x:x:x:d.d.d.d x: [0..FFFF]H d: [0..255]D

+prefix-length - Specifies the length of the entered IPv6 prefix.

+prefix

+Syntax [no] prefix ip-prefix/prefix-length

+Context config>filter>match-list>ip-prefix-list

-Syntax [no] prefix ip-p prefix/prefix-length Context config>filter>match-list>ip-prefix-list Description This command adds an IPv4 address prefix to an existing IPv4 address prefix match list.
+Description This command adds an IPv4 address prefix to an existing IPv4 address prefix match list.

 The no form of this command deletes the specified prefix from the list.

-Operational Notes: To add set of unique prefixes, execute the command with all unique prefixes.
-The prefixes are allowed to overlap IPv4 address space. • addition will be blocked, if resource exhaustion is detected anywhere in the se of filter policies that use this IPv4 address prefix list.
-Default No prefixes are e in the list by default.
-Parameters ip-prefix - a v alid IPv4 address prefix in dotted decimal notation Values 0.0.0.0 to 255.255.255.255 (host bit must be 0) prefix-length - -length of the entered IPv4 prefix Values 0 to 32
+To add set of unique prefixes, execute the command with all unique prefixes.
+The prefixes are allowed to overlap IPv4 address space.

+An IPv4 prefix addition will be blocked, if resource exhaustion is detected anywhere in the system because of filter policies that use this IPv4 address prefix list.

+Parameters ip-prefix - Specifies a valid IPv4 address prefix in dotted decimal notation.

+Values 0.0.0.0 to 255.255.255 (host bit must be 0) prefix-length - Specifies the length of the entered IPv4 prefix.

-4.3.2.8 MAC Filter Entry Commands
+4.4.2.8 MAC Filter Entry Commands